Embodied Games Lab (Johnson-Glenberg) - Cognitive Science Affiliate

 She also hosts the Future of Education in Virtual and Augmented Reality Meet-up at ASU.
 If you would like to participate click this link.

-Johnson-Glenberg, M. C. (In press).
+Johnson-Glenberg, M. C. (2022).
 Evaluating Embodied Immersive STEM VR: Quality of Education in Virtual Reality Rubric (QUIVRR).
-To appear in, S. L. Macrine and J. Fugate (Eds.)
+S. L. Macrine and J. Fugate (Eds.)
 Movement Matters: How Embodied Cognition Informs Teaching and Learning.
 Cambridge, MA: The MIT Press.

 Johnson-Glenberg, M. C., Bartolomea, H., & Kalina, E. (2021).
 Platform is not destiny: Embodied learning effects comparing 2D desktop to 3D virtual reality STEM experiences.
 Journal of Computer Assisted Learning. https://onlinelibrary.wiley.com/doi/10.1111/jcal.12567